This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 More, more, more

-Try to find a link between your passion and a digital product, so you can sell it over and over again.
+Try to find a link between your passion and a digital product so that you can sell it over and over again.

 Love gardening?
 You can’t sell a plant twice, but you can sell an ebook with the best gardening tips from your own experience.

 Are you an amateur barista?
-Create a course and sell it!
+Then, create a course and sell it!

 I’m not kidding: Become a Coffee Expert: How to Make the Perfect Cup.

 Blogger?
 Turn your list of ideas into a sellable product: One Year Of Blog Content In One Month.
-In fact, a lot of bloggers share (sell) their experiences in courses and ebooks.
+A lot of bloggers share (sell) their experiences in courses and ebooks.

 Before we come to that: the examples of great passive income ideas I have given are digital, online passive income streams.
 There are other examples, like investing, renting out things, provide loans, etcetera.